katiefrost95/sparta-project3/README.md

 And have the 'gem install rack' so you can run 'rackup' to get the server running.

+To get the database running in your terminal run the command:

+    'psql -d planets -f seed.sql'

 You need to have the Sinatra, sinatra/reloader, pg, http, httparty, and rspec gems installed by, for example, running the command

     'gem install sinatra'